Bar Visualization

 The Pareto chart, based on the Pareto principle, is used in strategic business management to prioritize resources and efforts.
 It identifies the few vital factors that often result in the most significant overall improvement when optimized.
 Bar chart calculates the Pareto line based on a series, such as types of complaints.

-Use a Pareto chart to:
+Use Pareto chart to:

 • Optimize priorities: Identify crucial issues that offer the biggest gains, embodying the Pareto principle - 20% of causes lead to 80% of the effects.

-• Analyze efficiency: PinpoInt the most influential factors, enabling the user to allocate resources for the greatest business advantage.
+• Analyze efficiency: Pin-poInt the most influential factors, enabling the user to allocate resources for the greatest business advantage.

 • Track effectiveness: Graphically track business strategy performance pre- and post-implementation, ensuring that the crucial issues are addressed.

-Pareto chart displaying vertical bars that represent individual values in descending order, and a line with data points that represents the cumulative total
+Example of a Pareto chart displaying vertical bars that represent individual values in descending order, and a line with data points that represents the cumulative total

 Configurations